awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 1. Choose **Modify**\.

-### Characters Replaced with Question Mark<a name="CHAP_Troubleshooting.MySQL.CharacterReplacement"></a>
+### Characters replaced with question mark<a name="CHAP_Troubleshooting.MySQL.CharacterReplacement"></a>

 The most common situation that causes this issue is when the source endpoint characters have been encoded by a character set that AWS DMS doesn't support\.
-For example, AWS DMS does not support the UTF8MB4 character set\.
+For example, AWS DMS engine versions prior to version 3\.1\.1 didn't support the UTF8MB4 character set\.

-### "Bad event" Log Entries<a name="CHAP_Troubleshooting.MySQL.BadEvent"></a>
+### "Bad event" log entries<a name="CHAP_Troubleshooting.MySQL.BadEvent"></a>

-"Bad event" entries in the migration logs usually indicate that an unsupported DDL operation was attempted on the source database endpoint\.
-Unsupported DDL operations cause an event that the replication instance cannot skip so a bad event is logged\.
-To fix this issue, restart the task from the beginning, which will reload the tables and will start capturing changes at a point after the unsupported DDL operation was issued\.
+"Bad event" entries in the migration logs usually indicate that an unsupported data definition language \(DDL\) operation was attempted on the source database endpoint\.
+Unsupported DDL operations cause an event that the replication instance can't skip, so a bad event is logged\.

+To fix this issue, restart the task from the beginning\.
+Doing this reloads the tables and starts capturing changes at a point after the unsupported DDL operation was issued\.

-### Change Data Capture with MySQL 5\.5<a name="CHAP_Troubleshooting.MySQL.MySQL55CDC"></a>
+### Change data capture with MySQL 5\.5<a name="CHAP_Troubleshooting.MySQL.MySQL55CDC"></a>

-AWS DMS change data capture \(CDC\) for Amazon RDS MySQL\-compatible databases requires full image row\-based binary logging, which is not supported in MySQL version 5\.5 or lower\.
+AWS DMS change data capture \(CDC\) for Amazon RDS MySQL\-compatible databases requires full image row\-based binary logging, which isn't supported in MySQL version 5\.5 or lower\.
 To use AWS DMS CDC, you must up upgrade your Amazon RDS DB instance to MySQL version 5\.6\.

-### Increasing Binary Log Retention for Amazon RDS DB Instances<a name="CHAP_Troubleshooting.MySQL.BinLogRetention"></a>
+### Increasing binary log retention for Amazon RDS DB instances<a name="CHAP_Troubleshooting.MySQL.BinLogRetention"></a>

 AWS DMS requires the retention of binary log files for change data capture\.
 To increase log retention on an Amazon RDS DB instance, use the following procedure\.
 The following example increases the binary log retention to 24 hours\.

 ```
-Call mysql.rds_set_configuration(‘binlog retention hours’, 24);
+call mysql.rds_set_configuration('binlog retention hours', 24);
 ```

-### Log Message: Some changes from the source database had no impact when applied to the target database\.<a name="CHAP_Troubleshooting.MySQL.NoImpact"></a>
+### Log message: Some changes from the source database had no impact when applied to the target database\.<a name="CHAP_Troubleshooting.MySQL.NoImpact"></a>

-When AWS DMS updates a MySQL database column’s value to its existing value, a message of `zero rows affected` is returned from MySQL\.
-This behavior is unlike other database engines such as Oracle and SQL Server that perform an update of one row, even when the replacing value is the same as the current one\.
+When AWS DMS updates a MySQL database column's value to its existing value, a message of `zero rows affected` is returned from MySQL\.
+This behavior is unlike other database engines such as Oracle and SQL Server\.
+These engines update one row, even when the replacing value is the same as the current one\.

 ### Error: Identifier too long<a name="CHAP_Troubleshooting.MySQL.IDTooLong"></a>